TaoStarlit/English/book/vocabularyIELTS.md

 # Unit 24 task 2  one opinion, do you agree or disagree?
 ## there is some thing you and do to imporve your writing
 A lot of students find it difficult to write good essays.
 There is little that you can do to make your essays better or to make job easier.
+## paraphase: title VS the begining VS the conclusion
 #### replace the words:
 a lot of -> many; find it difficult to-> struggle to;  write a good essay -> produce high quality essay;  make sth better -> improve sth;  make the job easier -> make the work less difficult  (you replace the difficult by struggle, now you can use difficult again)
 #### paraphrase: